Chi & Metering

 When a transaction is submitted, it carries a chi limit.

-- if execution finishes within that limit, the transaction succeeds and the chain charges the chi actually used
+- if execution finishes within that limit, the transaction succeeds and the receipt records the chi actually used

 - if execution exceeds the limit, execution aborts, state changes roll back, and the submitted limit is what matters for failure accounting